What is the corn earworm?

-Corn earworms (Helicoverpa zea) are a moth species whose larvae feed on a variety of crops in the Midwestern United States.
-The larvae mainly affect sweet and hybrid dent seed corn.
-Corn earworms also feed on field corn, tomatoes, peppers, lettuce, and snap beans, and are often referred to as “tomato fruit worms” when feeding on these plants.
+Corn earworm (Helicoverpa zea) larvae feed on a variety of crops in the Midwestern United States, mainly impacting sweet corn and hybrid dent seed corn.
+Corn earworm larvae also feed on field corn and vegetable crops, including tomatoes, peppers, lettuce, and snap beans.
+The adult moths do not damage crops.

 What do corn earworms look like?

-Egg: Corn earworm eggs are very small (1/32 inch).
-The eggs look like flattened spheres with textural ridges.
-Freshly deposited eggs are light yellow.
-When the eggs are close to hatching, they darken to brown.
+Egg: Corn earworm eggs are very small (about 1/32 inch) flattened spheres with textured ridges (Figure 1).
+Freshly laid eggs are light yellow.
+Eggs darken before hatching.

-Larvae: The larvae reach around 2 inches when mature and vary extensively in color, ranging from green to pink to black.
-They have 3-4 dark stripes running down their backs and black spotting along their bodies.
-Larvae have a light head capsule with no markings.
-Corn earworm larvae are commonly confused with European corn borer or western bean cutworm larvae.
+Larva: Corn earworm larvae vary extensively in color, ranging from green to pink to black (Figure 2).
+The larvae have three to four dark stripes running down their backs and black spotting along their bodies.
+The head capsule is light with no markings.
+Full grown larvae are approximately two inches.
+Corn earworm larvae are commonly confused with other ear-infesting caterpillars, such as western bean cutworms.

-Adult: Adult moths have a wingspan of 1.5 inches.
-Moths are grayish-brown and have dark, irregular markings on their forewings and a wide, dark band along the wing edge.
-Their hindwings are tan and have a dark edge with a light spot.
+Adult: The adult moths are grayish brown with a wingspan of 1.5 inches (Figure 3).
+The moths are identifiable by dark, irregular markings on their forewings and a wide, dark band along the wing edge.
+The hindwings are tan and have a dark edge with a light spot.

-Instead of enduring Wisconsin winter, the moths prefer to overwinter as pupae in the warmer Gulf States.
-The pupae develop and adult moths emerge from the soil in the spring.
-They’re strong, night fliers and some migrate north after emergence.
-The first generation of moths arrives in late June and affects very early planted sweet corn.
-The second generation of moths, found between mid-August and early September, is more damaging to corn.
+Few corn earworm pupae survive the winter in Wisconsin.
+Instead, they overwinter as pupae in the warmer Gulf States.
+The adult moths emerge in the spring.
+Corn earworms are strong night fliers, and some migrate north after emergence.
+The first generation of moths arrives in Wisconsin in late June and occasionally infests very early planted sweet corn.
+The second generation of moths that arrives between mid-August and early September is more damaging to corn.

-Female moths lay eggs on green and yellow stage corn silks.
-A single female can deposit up to 1000 eggs.
-Eggs hatch in 1-8 days.
-Larvae immediately enter the ears through the tip and start feeding.
-Corn earworm larvae are cannibalistic and will fight any other larvae they encounter, so it is common to find only one larva per ear.
+Female moths lay eggs on green and yellow stage corn silks (Figure 4).
+A single female can deposit up to 1,000 eggs.
+Eggs hatch in one to eight days.
+Larvae immediately enter corn ears through the tip and begin feeding.
+Corn earworm larvae are cannibalistic, and it is rare to find more than one larva per ear.

 What are the symptoms of corn earworm damage?

 Corn earworm larvae feed on the tips of corn ears.
-They typically damage the top 1-2 inches by consuming kernels and contaminating the ears with frass – insect excrement.
-Feeding damage can allow fungal pathogens to enter the ear of corn.
+Larvae typically damage the top one to two inches of the ear by consuming kernels and contaminating the ears with frass (Figure 5).
+Fungal pathogens can enter the ear through feeding damage.

-Severe infestations often damage less than 10% of the kernels at the ear tip, but who wants to find a “worm” in their corn?
-Although consumers may reject damaged sweet corn, ears can still be used for processing sweet corn if damaged parts are removed.
+Although severe infestations usually damage less than 10% of the kernels at the ear tip, who wants to find a “worm” in their corn?
+Consumers may reject damaged sweet corn, but the ears can still be used for processing sweet corn if the damaged part is removed.

-The easiest way to scout for corn earworms is by using pheromone traps to catch male moths.
-Place a trap 4-6 feet above the ground on the south or west side of the field.
+Scout for corn earworms using a pheromone trap to capture moths (Figure 6).
+Place the trap four to six feet above the ground on the south or west side of the field.
 Begin monitoring when corn is in the green silk stage.
-Check the trap daily starting in July for the presence of moths.
-Keep pheromone lures frozen until they are until needed.
-Remember to change the pheromone lures every 2 weeks to ensure they are effective.
+Rotate the traps to silking fields as needed.

-Black light traps can also be used to monitor for corn earworms.
-These traps are more expensive, more difficult, and less effective than pheromone traps, consistently catching lower numbers of moths than pheromone traps placed in adjacent fields.
+Black light traps can also be used to monitor corn earworms.
+These traps are more expensive, more difficult to set up, and less effective than pheromone traps, consistently catching lower numbers of moths than pheromone traps placed in adjacent fields.

-What is the threshold to reach for corn earworm treatment?
+What is the threshold for corn earworm treatment?

-The number of moths caught is a good indicator of when a treatment may be necessary.
-If traps capture 5-10 male moths per night and the field is at 10% silking, an insecticide treatment may be warranted.
-Check silks for corn earworm eggs before completing an application.
-A second application may be needed if 5-10 moths continue to be caught 7-10 days after treatment.
+The number of moths captured by a pheromone trap is a good indicator of when treatment may be necessary.
+If a pheromone trap captures five to 10 male moths and the field is at 10% silking, an insecticide treatment may be warranted.

-Integrated pest management (IPM) strategies for corn earworms
+Integrated pest management (IPM) strategies for corn earworm

-Cultural Control: If possible, plant sweet corn in the mid-season so it matures between generations of moths.
+If possible, plant sweet corn mid-season so it matures between generations of moths.
 Consider planting a sweet corn variety that is resistant to corn earworms, such as ‘Country Gentleman’, ‘Stay Gold’, ‘Victory Golden’, ‘Silver Cross Bantam’, and ‘Silvergent’.

-Chemical Control: When the economic threshold is met, tank mixes of an ovacide (egg insecticide) and a synthetic pyrethroid are recommended to control corn earworms in sweet corn and hybrid dent seed corn.
-Ensure sprays are providing adequate coverage to the ear zone where eggs are laid using water sensitive spray cards.
+When the threshold is met, tank mixes of an ovicide (insecticide targeting egg stage) and a synthetic pyrethroid are recommended to control corn earworms in sweet corn and hybrid dent seed corn.
+Use water sensitive spray cards to ensure sprays are providing adequate coverage to the ear zone where eggs are laid.

 Application timing is critical.
 Larvae are protected from insecticides once they have entered the ear tip.